Why We Do Not Use Compensation Capacitors on Our EFHW Antennas

 Mini-FAQ

-- Do capacitors ever help EFHWs? — Only if you want to optimize for a single band and accept worse performance elsewhere.
+- Do capacitors ever help EFHWs? — Only if you intentionally optimize for a single band and accept worse performance elsewhere.

-- Are they used in high-power EFHWs? — Rarely, because the voltage stress is extreme and reliability suffers.
+- Are they used in high-power EFHWs? — Rarely; the voltage stress is extreme and reliability suffers.

 - Does removing them affect tuning? — Yes — in a good way.
 The tuning curve becomes smoother across multiple bands.

-Interested in more technical content like this?
-Subscribe to our updates — we only send notifications when new articles or blogs are published.
+Interested in more technical content?
+Subscribe to our updates — we only send notifications when new articles or lab notes are published.